labxscut/ksak/README.md

 - Multiple windows can be opened for easy comparison from tree to tree.
 Very full-featured: Upgrading on <i>Ksak</i> allows you to produce plots, mark colors, and set fonts with one click.

-- Win.
-Linux. platform: Has versions for both Windows and Linux platforms.

 - Time Upgrading: Using the technology of separating interaction and calculation, the efficiency is 20% more efficient on the basis of <i>Ksak</i>.